Abd (Arabic)

-ʿAbd (عبد) is an Arabic word meaning one who is subordinated as a slave or a servant, and it means also to worship.
-The word can also be transliterated into English as 'Abd, where the apostrophe indicates the ayin, denoting a voiced pharyngeal fricative consonant or some reflex of it.
-In Western ears, it may be perceived as a guttural 'a' sound.
+ʿAbd (عبد) is an Arabic word meaning one who is subordinated as a slave or a servant, and it means the one who worships Allah.
+The word can also be transliterated into English as 'Abd, where the apostrophe indicates the Ayin, denoting a voiced pharyngeal fricative consonant or some reflex of it.
+In Western ears, it may be perceived as a guttural /a/ sound.

+ʿĀbid (عابد) is a given name meaning "worshipper".
+It is based on the Arabic word Ibadah, meaning "worship".
+The female version of the name is ʿĀbidah.

-It appears in many common Arab names followed by Al (the) in form of "Abd ul", "Abd ul-", etc.; this is also commonly transliterated as "el-," in the form "Abd el-", meaning "servant of the-".
+It appears in many common Arab names followed by al- ("the") in form of "Abdul", "Abd ul", "Abd ul-", etc.; this is also commonly transliterated as "el-," in the form "Abdel", "Abd el-", "Abd el-", etc., meaning "servant of the...".
 This is always followed by one of the names for God.
-These names are given in List of Arabic theophoric names and 99 Names of God.
+These names are given in list of Arabic theophoric names and the 99 Names of God.

+The Hebrew cognate word with ʻAbd is ʻEved (עבד), meaning slave.
+The name Obadiah is derived from the same root and means "servant of Yahweh."

-A widespread name Abdullah (name) (or ʿAbd Allah) means "servant of God" or "worshipper of God".
+The widespread name Abdullah (or ʿAbd-Allah) means "servant of God" or "worshipper of God".